Sasol : S.Africa, Mozambique state energy firms to increase shareholding in gas pipeline | MarketScreener

 The transaction will be fully funded from past and future

-dividends generated by the 865-kilometre pipeline, the Central
+dividends generated by the 865-kilometer pipeline, the Central

 Energy Fund and Empresa Nacional de Hidrocarbonetos (ENH) said